flodhest/Rust2ReactCLI/README.md

 ## 🚀 Features

-- **Node.js Version Check:** RustCLI checks for the required Node.js version (14.x-<15) and provides an option to download and install it if needed.

 - **Project Structure:** Sets up a well-organized project structure with directories for services, models, components, styles, and source code.

 - **File Templates:** Adds essential files and boilerplate code, including placeholder components, backend service, models, environment files, and a service worker.